cloud-ark/kubeplus/docs/getting-started.rst

 5. Try with your own Helm chart:

-   - Install Helm version 3.0 and above
+   - Install Helm version 3.0+
    - Create Helm chart and make it available at a publicly accessible URL
    - Follow steps similar to above examples